 At what age do you start seeing patients?

 As a rule of thumb, we like to evaluate young patients after the 6-year molars erupt and the front permanent teeth just start to appear.
 This is usually between the ages of six and eight.
 We recommend by age 7 to bring your child in for an orthodontic evaluation.
 If you’re looking for child-friendly orthodontists, give us a call!

 Why do you evaluate patients so young?

-The purpose of early evaluation is to inform and observe, more than to start treatment.
-At this early age, the eventual needs may be identified and discussed.
+The purpose of early evaluation is more to inform and observe than to treat.
+At this early age, the child’s eventual needs may be identified and discussed.
 A small percentage of this young group may need some form of intervention.
-Habits are evaluated, medical issues are discussed and an observation schedule.
+We evaluate habits, discuss medical issues, and arrange an observation schedule.
 Looking for a reliable orthodontist?
 Call today to learn more about our services!

 How long will the first visit take?